 Osteoporosis treatment has radically changed in a relatively short period.
 In the early 1990s, women had few treatment options.
 Now, there are many different types of treatments available.
 This has created a dilemma for women trying to decide which, if any, of these medications they need.
 The NWHN believes that treatment should be focused on women who are known to be at high risk of fracture due to prior fractures, long-term corticosteroid use, or other known risk factors.
 Though drugs can be appropriate for women with severe osteoporosis who are at high risk of fracture, they are not the solution for everyone.
 Overall, efforts should focus on promoting bone health for all women and preventing fractures through a variety of methods for those at risk.

-We’ve developed this fact sheet to help women understand what treatment options exist, what the side effects and risks are, what evidence supports their efficacy, and how to adopt non-drug approaches to preventing fracture.
+We’ve developed this to help women understand what treatment options exist, what the side effects and risks are, what evidence supports their efficacy, and how to adopt non-drug approaches to preventing fracture.
 We hope this tool will help empower women to have conversations about osteoporosis with their providers, make informed decisions about whether they need drug treatment, and determine which drugs makes the most sense for their unique circumstances.

 First Line Treatments